NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

             d.  ***Port numbers***

-        2.  []{#security_rules .anchor}Connection security rules require
-            that network traffic allowed through the firewall use which of the following security mechanisms?
+        2. Connection security rules require that network traffic allowed through the firewall use which of the following security mechanisms?

             a.
 EFS